KINGTEJAS1018/PDF_RAG/README.md

 If you do not want to use a paid OpenAI API key, you can switch to a free embedding model like [Ollama](https://ollama.com/) or [Sentence Transformers](https://www.sbert.net/).
 See the project issues or discussions for community guides.

-## License

-This project is licensed under the ISC License.

----